matrix-org/matrix-spec-proposals/proposals/4032-asset-collections.md

 For supported glTF extensions see the
 [Third Room glTF extensions](https://thirdroom.io/docs/gltf/).

-`preview_url` this is the URL of the preview image to use for the room.
-This should be a high resolution, compressed, 16:9 aspect ratio image that is representative of the collection.
+`thumbnail_url` this is the URL of the thumbnail image to use for the collection.

+`thumbnail_info` this is an object containing information about the thumbnail image to use for the collection.
+This should use the `ThumbnailInfo` type.

 `attribution` (optional) this is an array of attributions for the collection.